aakashbhardwaj619/function-csharp-graph/README.md

 # function-csharp-graph
-Sample Azure function in C# that accesses Microsoft Graph API
+Sample Azure function in C# that accesses Microsoft Graph API using Application Permissions